MFauzanAP/Illegal-Parking-Detection/README.md

 # Introduction
 This project aims to develop a system for detecting illegal parking using drones.
 Drones will be sent out by the relevant authorities on missions, where they will follow a designated route and take pictures of the street below to catch any illegally parked cars (IPCs).
 The system will then utilize computer vision techniques to process these images and identify vehicles parked in prohibited areas and send alerts to the authorities.

 > **Note:** This project is developed as part of the course project for MECH420 - Introduction to Drones at Qatar University.
+Although we were not fully qualified or experienced enough for it, we managed to produce results that we are proud of Alhamdulillah, and learnt a lot in the process.

 ## Table of Contents
 - [Getting Started](#getting-started)